wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 In addition to the dApp address, callable function name, and arguments, the Invoke Script transaction can contain a payment to dApp.

-> Up to two payments can be contained in an Invoke Script transaction starting from node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
+> Up to two payments can be contained in an Invoke Script transaction starting from node version 1.2.0, after the activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 ## Fee